kares/jruby-rack-worker/README.md

 If you're deploying a Rails application on JRuby it's highly **recommended** to uncomment `config.threadsafe!`.
-Otherwise, if unsure or you're code is not thread-safe yet you'll end up polling several JRuby runtimes in a single process, in this case however each worker thread will use (and thus block) an application runtime from the pool (consider it while setting `jruby.min.runtimes` and `jruby.max.runtimes` parameters).
+Otherwise, if unsure or you're code is not thread-safe (yet), you'll end up polling several JRuby runtimes in a single process, in this case however each worker thread will use and block an application runtime from the pool (consider it while setting `jruby.min.runtimes` and `jruby.max.runtimes`).

 ### Trinidad